FOR AGES 3 YEARS TO 18 YEARS

-The blue king crab is widely known as a seafood delicacy, and this family of crab is discovered in the cold seas of Alaska.
+The blue king crab is widely known as a seafood delicacy, and this family of crabs is discovered in the cold seas of Alaska.
 The king crab is large and most of the species are harvested for their meat.
 There are over 10 genera and 121 species of king crab found in various parts of the world.
 The most familiar species constitute the red king crab, the brown king crab, the golden king crab, the scarlet king crab, the southern king crab, and the blue king crab.
-The blue king crab is a decapod, which is found in Diomede Island, St Matthew Island, and Pribilof Island, Alaska.
+The blue king crab is a decapod, which is found on Diomede Island, St Matthew Island, and Pribilof Island, Alaska.
 This variation of king crab which is found in the southern latitudes is often bigger than those found in the northern latitudes because cold water slows down their development.
 When it comes to fishing, the ADFG (Alaska Department of Fish and Game) and the NMFS (National Marine Fisheries Service) are the two jurisdictions that are operated under the NPFMC (North Pacific Fisheries Management Council) that control populations of the blue king crab found in the Bering Sea, between the Penninsula of Alaska and Cape Newenham.
 Their body is covered in an exoskeleton and their right claw is the biggest of all.

 To know more about the amazing blue king crab keep reading this article or check out our articles on the sally lightfoot crab and the hermit crab to learn more about other fish and sea creatures.

 The blue king crab (Paralithodes platypus) is a type of king crab of the genus Paralithodes.
-It is a crustacean and its body is covered in a shell, or exoskeleton.
+It is a crustacean and its body is covered in a shell or exoskeleton.

 This species of king crab belongs to the class of Malacostraca.

-Although the population of this king crab has depleted in the last few decades, it is not a direct target of commercial fisheries.
+Although the population of this king crab has been depleted in the last few decades, it is not a direct target of commercial fisheries.
 The exact population of this king crab (blue) has not been assessed.

 King crabs are located in cold seas are have more than 121 species, the blue king crab is found in the region of Alaska and is known as the Alaskan king crab.
 Their range is extended to the southeastern part of the Gulf of Alaska and this species of king crab can also be discovered near Norton Sound and around St. Lawrence Island.
-A small population also exists on the east Asian coast, particularly near Siberia and northern Japan.
+A small population also exists on the East Asian coast, particularly near Siberia and northern Japan.

 The cold water of the sea is an advantageous habitat for the Alaskan king crab (blue) hence these blue king crabs are found in a surplus in the northern region of the Bering Sea.
 A rise in temperatures due to global warming has impacted these crab populations, pushing them into more extreme depths of the ocean.